simble2k/PersonalFinanceManager/README.md

 ## 🚀 How to Run

 Open run_app.exe and it should run without any problems.
+Please unzip the folder before running the executable to ensure data saves correctly.

 ---